mmorrow24work/digital-twin-containerlab/README.md

 At the same time I am also learning how to use GitHub, Docker, AI, and Azure.

-I'm using the [issues](https://github.com/mmorrow24work/digital-twin-containerlab/issues) log in to track progress and capture requirements.
+I'm using [ISSUES](https://github.com/mmorrow24work/digital-twin-containerlab/issues) to track progress and capture requirements.

-I'm using the [README](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/README.md) as a blog for now.
+I'm using this [README](https://github.com/mmorrow24work/digital-twin-containerlab/blob/main/README.md) as a blog for now.

 I'm not sure how best to to that yet - the recommended options are :

 1. Start simple with README for essentials.
-1. Use Wiki if you want quick multipage docs/blog with minimal setup -( To use the Wiki feature on a private repo needs GitHub PRO ( Note : 2025/09/03 )
+1. Use Wiki if you want quick multipage docs/blog with minimal setup - To use the Wiki feature on a private repo needs GitHub PRO ( Note : 2025/09/03 )
 1. For professional blogging, invest in GitHub Pages with Jekyll/Hugo.
 1. Keep blog and docs content in source control to track history.
 1. Link blog prominently from README and Wiki for ease of discovery.